Lore 245: Evasive

 A lot of the French accounts of the creature seem to pinpoint its home as the Baltic Sea in the waters off the coast of Sweden.

-So when Gessner published his collection of aquatic animals, he included the popular sea monk in the book.
+So when Gessner published his collection of aquatic animals, he included the popular seamonk in the book.

-He pretty much borrowed everything from the French stories from just a couple of years earlier and even reproduced the same illustration.
+He pretty much borrowed everything from the French stories from just a couple of years earlier and even reproduced reproduced the same illustration.

-Although to be fair, it's an image that would fit better into an episode of Scooby-Doo than Aquaman.
+Although, to be fair, it's an image that would fit better into an episode of Scooby-Doo than Aquaman.

 The drawing shows what appears to be a frightened or excited monk, a real human religious guy, wearing what looks like a fish outfit.

 It's honestly not very frightening at all, but pretty dang entertaining regardless.
+And then there was the sea bishop.

 First spotted at the southern end of the Baltic Sea near Poland, this fishy monster was immediately brought to the king.